 Making the Most of Failure As J.K.
 Rowling said, “It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all – in which case, you fail by default.”
 What’s important is how you bounce back from failure and use the lessons you learned through the process to become a better writer.

-Build a Writing Habit You are the driving force behind your own DIY MFA experience.
+How to Build Your Own Writing Habit You are the driving force behind your own DIY MFA experience.
 All the creativity, effort and success starts with you.
 Having that much power over your own writing can seem daunting; that’s where writing habits come in to add some structure to your writing life.
 Just remember to take baby steps and enjoy yourself.

 5 Stages of Writer’s Block We’ve all been there: Deadlines are looming, and there’s nothing but a white blank page staring at you – waiting for something to happen.
 But like the five stages of grief, writer’s block eventually passes.
 The trick is to keep writing even when you’re stuck.
 Real writers keep chugging those words out even when it’s hard.